Finnhub-Stock-API/finnhub-ruby/docs/DefaultApi.md

 Mutual Funds Profile

 Get mutual funds profile information.
 This endpoint covers both US and global mutual funds.
 For international funds, you must query the data using ISIN.
+A list of supported funds can be found <a href=\"/api/v1/mutual-fund/list?token=\" target=\"_blank\">here</a>.

 ### Examples